Dutch police chief Andy Kraag revealed in an interview this month that three out of four of his detectives are working on drug cases.

 So I compare drugs with another underreported but high-impact crime: sexual assault.
 Reportedly 1.1 percent of all crimes, experts believe the real figure is at least ten times that.
 When asked which crimes police should prioritize, most Dutch people would rank sexual violence in second place after murder.

-Last year, police identified a suspect in 51 percent of sexual-assault cases, down from 66 percent in 2020.
+Last year, police found a suspect in 51 percent of sexual-assault cases, down from 66 percent in 2020.
 Of those, 34 percent were brought to trial within six months.
-Both police and prosecutors say their goal is 80 percent, but they’ve never met it.
+Both police and prosecutors say their goal is 80 percent.
+They’ve never met it.
 They don’t have the resources to investigate and prosecute all cases.
 When a Dutch news program requested the figures earlier this year, they learned that 808 investigations into sexual violence were on hold due to lack of funding or manpower or both.

 There is no such backlog in drug cases.
 Between 2015 and 2019, the number of police investigations into organized drug crime alone — not counting small-time dealers and drug labs — nearly doubled from 341 to 613.